-In Week 5 of Term 3 - Students will be asked to hand in their selection sheet.
+In Term 4 - Students will be asked to hand in their selection sheet.
 Selections must be done in order of preference.
-Students will need to select 5 x 100 hour courses.
+Students will need to select 3 x 100 hour courses from each line.

 Why so many?
 This is in the event that students cannot receive their 1st and/or 2nd choice as a result of full class placement or not enough students to run the course.